yochaigal/newschoolrevolution/_posts/2023-09-30-cairn-2e-playtest-kickstarter-updates-and-more.md

 Please click that "notify on launch" button to if you want to get... notified on launch!

+## One More Thing

+I HAVE A NEWSLETTER IF THAT INTERESTS YOU!
+Click [here](https://tinyurl.com/cairn2e-news) to sign up!

+## The End

-That's all the news - thanks for reading.
+That's all for now - thanks for reading.
 I'll leave you all for now, as I have promises to keep, and miles to go before I sleep...